rrousselGit/provider/README.md

 #### Can I make my own Provider?

-Yes. `provider` exposes all the small components that makes a fully fledged provider.
+Yes. `provider` exposes all the small components that make a fully-fledged provider.

 This includes: